zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

 ```

-## How to Use Trrack
+### How to Use Trrack

-To use trrack we show a minimal example of a todo list.
-We can add an item to the todo list by typing in the input and pressing add task button.
-We can press undo to revert our action.
+To use trrack we show a minimal example of a todo list in vanilla JavasScript.
+We can add an item to the todo list and press undo to revert our action.
 Click on `Open Sandbox` to open an editable version and experiment.

 <iframe class="skip-absolute"  src="https://codesandbox.io/embed/basic-track-example-g2bsf?fontsize=12&hidenavigation=1&theme=light"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"